method5/plsql_lexer/README.md

 `PLSQL_LEXER`
 ============

-PL/SQL Lexer is a toolkit for PL/SQL language problems.
-It is designed to solve real-world language problems from within PL/SQL.
+PL/SQL Lexer is a toolkit for solving real-world language problems, in PL/SQL.

 ## Procedures